 Most Modern Cat Surgeries Are Fairly Low Risk

-Elective surgeries are performed when your cat generally considered healthy, thereby greatly reducing possible complications.
-However, today even urgent cat surgeries carry significantly lower risks due to improvements in modern medicine and vast improvements in the standards of veterinary care.
-Thanks to an extensive list of pre-surgical procedures such as exams, premedication, introduction of fluids, pain control and monitoring of vital signs; as well as improved protocols during surgery including high level monitoring equipment of vital signs such as body temperature, heart rate, blood pressure, CO2 levels, oxygen levels and a knowledgeable anesthesiologist all serve to reduce the risks associated with cat surgeries.
+Elective surgeries are performed when your cat is generally considered healthy, thus greatly reducing possible complications.
+Today, however, even urgent cat surgeries carry significantly lower risks due to improvements in modern medicine and vast improvements in the standards of veterinary care.
+This includes an extensive list of pre-surgical procedures such as exams, premedication, the introduction of fluids, pain control, and monitoring of vital signs, as well as improved protocols during surgery including high-level monitoring equipment of vital signs such as body temperature, heart rate, blood pressure, CO2 levels, and oxygen levels.
+Moreover, a knowledgeable anesthesiologist further helps to reduce the risks associated with cat surgeries.

 We Follow The Highest Standards Of Veterinary Care

-At Seven Hills Veterinary Hospital, we are committed to the highest standards of excellence in Veterinary medicine.
-This commitment to excellent care is why we are an American Animal Hospital Association Accredited veterinary clinic.
-This accreditation is awarded to only the top 15% of veterinary hospitals in the nation.
+At Seven Hills Veterinary Hospital, Inc, we are committed to the highest standards of excellence in veterinary medicine.
+This commitment to excellent care is why we are an American Animal Hospital Association (AAHA) Accredited veterinary clinic.
+This accreditation is awarded to only the top 12% of veterinary hospitals in the nation.
 Surgical protocols at AAHA-accredited clinics include:

 - Dedicated surgical suites.
 To prevent post-surgical infections and cross-contamination, surgeries are performed in a room used only for sterile surgical procedures.